SABS-R3/software-engineering-day1/_episodes/06-ide-pycharm.md

 ### Running the Script from within PyCharm

-You may notice that some new buttons have become active in the top right of the PyCharm IDE.
-In particular, the `>` play button is now active and can be selected.
-When you select it, the program will run in a terminal window at the bottom of the IDE window and display something like:
+Right-click the `hello_world.py` file in the PyCharm navigator on the left, and select `Run hello_world`.
+The program will run in a terminal window at the bottom of the IDE window and display something like:

 ~~~
 /Users/user/.conda/envs/code/bin/python /Users/user/module01_se_day1-gh-pages/code/hello_world.py